 Durga Puja, the grand festival of Bengalis, is just around the corner.
 You will hardly find a Bengali who doesn’t wait eagerly for the grand festival.
-Starting from morning puja, bhog, pandal hopping to mouth-watering delicacies, Durga Puja has a lot to offer.
-While the rest of the nation fasts during these 9 days, if you go to a Bengali household, you will be served with authentic dishes made to perfection.
-Whether you have a sweet tooth, or love indulging in some fried snacks, Bengali cuisine has it all.
+Starting from morning puja, bhog, and pandal hopping to mouth-watering delicacies, Durga Puja has a lot to offer.
+While the rest of the nation fasts during these 9 days, if you go to a Bengali household, you will be served authentic dishes made to perfection.
+Whether you have a sweet tooth, or love indulging in fried snacks, Bengali cuisine has it all.
 In this blog, we list 5 must-have dishes you can make at home this Durga Puja, even if you are not a Bengali.
 Thanks to the smart chef appliances from KENT, preparing these dishes is no more a hassle.

 Start your Day with Fluffy Luchis

 Breakfast during Durga Puja is incomplete without a plateful of soft and fluffy luchis.
 Made of maida, luchis have a light golden color, unlike pooris which are golden brown.
 The secret to making perfect luchis is the dough.
-To make luchis, you need the right amount of wheat flour, ghee and a pinch of salt.
+To make luchis, you need the right amount of wheat flour, ghee, and a pinch of salt.
 Make sure you take enough time to knead the dough to make the perfect luchis.
 To make your work easy, you can use KENT Atta Maker and Bread Maker to knead the dough.
 All you need to do is add the ingredients, select the right option and the dough will be ready in minutes.

 Cholar Dal to go with the Luchis

 Another typical Bengali recipe, cholar dal is made with Bengal gram (channa dal).
 However, the procedure for making this dish is quite different.
-The combination of delicious fragrance, crunchy texture and mildly spicy taste is something that sets the dish apart.
-Slow cooking the cholar dal brings out the best flavours of the dish.
+The combination of delicious fragrance, crunchy texture, and mildly spicy taste is something that sets the dish apart.
+Slow cooking the cholar dal brings out the best flavors of the dish.
 You can use the Fryer and Curry Cooker from KENT which is ideal for preparing slow-cooked dishes.
 To get a crunchy texture, you can add small pieces of coconut.